-The exact level of sensitivity and secrecy depends on organisation, position, and subject area.
-However, a general consequence is that affected EPA projects need to pass additional approval and review processes, impacting their practicality; that affected projects are infeasible to begin with; and that the apprentice cannot demonstrate their abilities fully.
-It should be noted here that non-disclosure agreements (NDAs) are generally not a solution, but a red flag, as signing an NDA does not resolve the issue: Academically, HEIs are geared towards openly sharing subject matter and are unlikely to have the facilities and processes in place to guarantee commercial sensitivity, such as, ensuring that all academic supervisors, examiners, and involved administrative staff have signed the same NDA.
+The exact level of sensitivity and secrecy depends on the organisation, position, and subject area.
+However, a general consequence is that affected EPA projects need to obtain additional approval and review processes, impacting their practicality; that affected projects are infeasible to begin with; and that apprentices cannot demonstrate their abilities fully.
+It should be noted here that non-disclosure agreements (NDAs) are generally not a solution, but a red flag, as signing an NDA does not resolve the issue.
+Academically, HEIs are geared towards openly sharing subject matter and are unlikely to have the facilities and processes in place to guarantee commercial sensitivity, such as ensuring that all academic supervisors, examiners, and involved administrative staff have signed the same NDA.

-Gap between expectation and experience
+Gap between expectations and experience

-When apprentices engage in a project, certain expectation would be formed based on their understanding of the project.
+When apprentices engage in a project, certain expectations would be formed, based on their understanding of the project.
 However, it is important to recognise that their self-formed expectations might not be realistic.
-As an individual participating in a project, they might not fully understand the environment and other factors that could influence its implementation and impacts.
-Whilst the high expectation and enthusiasm could be a strong motive for individuals participating in the project, the realisation of their own unrealistic expectation could dampen the individual's motivation and effort in the project.
+As an individual participating in a project, they may not fully understand the environment and other factors that could influence its implementation and impact.
+Whilst the high expectations and enthusiasm could be a strong motive for individuals participating in the project, the subsequent realisation of their own unrealistic expectations would of course dampen the individual's motivation and effort in the project.

-Since EPA projects take place in real work environment, apprentices might expect their project outputs to be fully implemented and utilised.
+Since EPA projects take place in a real work environment, apprentices might expect their project outputs to be fully implemented and utilised.
 Many apprentices see EPA projects as an opportunity to finally work on their own projects, set their own goals, and make critical decisions.
-While this is correct, the objective of their project, e.g., what artefact to develop, or what data to analyse, is still subject to the same constraints as all other projects at the place of employment and often quite a few more such as approval, progress review, etc.
+While this is correct, the objective of their project, such as what artefact to develop, or what data to analyse, is still subject to the same constraints as all other projects at the place of employment, and often quite a few more such as approval, progress review, etc.

-Whilst EPA projects meet the requirements set in the assessment plan, such requirements do not necessarily conform to the requirements or processes as conducted at the workplace (or vice versa).
-In fact, for the purpose of actual assessment, it might be easier if the EPA projects were conducted outside of the general project control framework of employer organisations, as otherwise the controls and constraints placed on projects in a workplace setting might quickly overpower the requirements set in the assessment plan.
-However, this approach would defeat the principles of the EPA.
+While EPA projects meet the requirements set in the assessment plan, such requirements do not necessarily conform to the requirements or processes conducted in the workplace (or vice versa).
+In fact, for the purposes of actual assessment, it might be easier if the EPA projects were conducted outside the general project control framework of employer organisations, as otherwise, the controls and constraints placed on projects in a workplace setting might quickly overpower the requirements set in the assessment plan.
+Furthermore, this approach would defeat the whole aim of the EPA.
 Therefore, it is not uncommon for apprentices to experience EPA project scope or impacts being limited due to other constraints.
-Consequently, motivation could drop when apprentices gain a more realistic understanding of the value placed on their project within their place of employment.
+Consequently. motivation could drop when apprentices inevitably gain a more realistic understanding of the value placed on their project within their place of employment.
 Resulting disappointment can dampen any motivation quickly.